NethServer/nethsecurity/packages/ns-objects/README.md

 	option schema 'ad'
 ```

-## Users and groups
+## Users

 A user is a dynamic entity representing a user with all physical and virtual devices belonging to a person like PCs, mobile phones or VPN road warrior accesses.
 The user can connect to local services like VPNs.

-A group is a dynamic entity representing a list of users.

-Users and groups are saved inside the `/etc/config/users` UCI configuration file with the following types:
+Users are saved inside the `/etc/config/users` UCI configuration file with the following types:
 - `user` for users
-- `group` for groups

-User and group objects are identified by a random section name, but they both contain:
+User objects are identified by a random section name, but they both contain:
 - a field named `database` which is a reference to the associated database, like `main`
 - a special field named `name` which must be unique inside the associated database

-## Local users and groups
+## Local users

-Local users and groups are the ones associated to a database of type `local`.
+Local users are the ones associated to a database of type `local`.

 For local users, the `name` field must also meet the following requirements